drmiru/drmiru.github.io/_posts/2020-12-08-Get Started with Azure Bicep and Github Actions.md

 - dependencies are automatically resolved
 - variables can be references by just typing their names
 - concat is not required any more, instead strings can be combined with interpolated variables or parameters
-- Referenced resources or modules are autmatically compiled as child or nested resources
+- Referenced resources or modules are automatically compiled as child or nested resources

 > Disclaimer: Project "bicep" is still in public preview and you should not use it for critical production deployments.
 But to mention, it's quite stable already and a lot of core functionalities are implemented already.